vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

   \frac{\partial BN((aW)u)}{\partial u} = \frac{\partial BN(Wu)}{\partial u}
   $$
 * <u>Reduces demand for regularization</u>
-* <u>Allows larger learning rates → faster training</u> (even if more computation is required for the single-iteration)
+* <u>Allows larger learning rates → faster training</u> (even if more computation is required for the single-iteration) because loss function is less elliptical and more regular
 * <u>Allows training with saturating activations</u>: it keeps activations in desired ranges
 * Mean and standard deviation <u>estimations are noisy due to the randomness of the data → better generalization</u>
 ## Normalization Operations